COEXCZ/django-adminfilter/README.md

 The next step is to add the following line to the directory 'templates/admin/change_list.html' before the end tag </ form>
 (there is only one </form> tag in the template)
-If the template directory or folder in the project does not exist create it and copy original file from django source contrib/admin/templates/change_list.html

         {% include "includes/filter_form_hidden.html" %}
         </ form>